SkyTubeTeam/SkyTube/README.md

 ## Features
 ### Innovative Features
-* Video blocker which includes the following features:
+* Video blocker featuring:
-  - Channel blacklisting
+  - Channel blacklisting.
-  - Channel whitelisting
+  - Channel whitelisting.
-  - Block videos if their language is not the same as the user's preferred one(s)
+  - Block videos if their language is not the same as the user's preferred one(s).
-  - Low views video blocking
+  - Block low-view videos.
-  - High dislikes video blocking
+  - Block high-dislike videos.
-  - Icon in the toolbar displaying how many videos were blocked
+  - Toolbar icon showing number of blocked videos.
-* Videos watched or partially watched are marked accordingly.
-Resume playing feature also implemented.
+* Watched or partially watched videos are marked accordingly.
+"Resume playing" feature also implemented.
-* Video swipe controls, including volume, brightness, comments and video description controls.
+* Video swipe controls, including controls for volume, brightness, comments and video description.
-* Bookmark videos
+* Bookmark videos.
-* Import subscriptions from YouTube
+* Import subscriptions from YouTube.
-* Play channels' playlists
+* Play channels' playlists.
-* Download videos
+* Download videos.
-* Ability to play the video faster - or slower than live. **[New!]**
+* Ability to play the video faster — or slower than live. **[New!]**
-* View and download video thumbnails
+* View and download video thumbnails.
-* Doesn't display any adverts when browsing or playing videos
+* No adverts when browsing or playing videos.
-* Backup and restore bookmarks and subscriptions (all stored locally on your device)
+* Back up and restore bookmarks and subscriptions (all stored locally on your device).

 ### Traditional Features
-* Explore Featured and Most Popular videos
+* Explore Featured and Most Popular videos.
-* Browse YouTube channels
+* Browse YouTube channels.
-* Play YouTube videos
+* Play YouTube videos.
-* View video comments
+* View video comments.
-* Search videos, music and channels
+* Search videos, music and channels.
-* Channel subscription & non-intrusive notifications
+* Channel subscription & non-intrusive notifications.
-* Subscriptions feed
+* Subscriptions feed.

 More features will be added in the near future.